Ryno95/webserv/README.md

 The root of the file writes into the Application object while the other classes are instantiated by writing their name (in lowercase) and then opening / closing brackets to define their region.
+**Host and Location share most keywords, as the host sets them as default values and the location can override the host's values for it's specific route.**

 **Application:**
 | Keyword | Values | Default | Description |